crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 We will be asking workers to label images for us, similar to how [Fei-Fei Li created ImageNet](https://qz.com/1034972/the-data-that-changed-the-direction-of-ai-research-and-possibly-the-world/).

 In this assignment, you will ask workers to classify images on whether or not the image depicts a wedding.
 These images will be representative of both Western and Indian cultures.
 You will create three HITs.
-The first HIT will be a small task with 17 sample images and is intended to be completed as a tutorial for students to learn how to make a HIT.
+The first HIT will be a small task with 17 sample images and is intended to be completed as a tutorial on how to make a HIT.
 The other two HITs will be completed with a larger dataset of wedding images.
-The second HIT will be completed by workers located in the US and the third HIT will be completed by workers located in India.
-Your results from these two HITs will be used in the following HW5 assignment, in which you will train a classifier solely on the US-based results and another classifier solely on the India-based results.
+The second HIT will be completed by workers located in India and the third HIT will be completed by workers located in the US.
+Your results from these two HITs will be used in the following HW5 assignment, in which you will train a classifier solely on the India-based results and another classifier solely on the US-based results.
 During HW5, you can observe the differences in the two classifiers.

 ## Creating your first HIT